benfry/processing4/app/src/processing/app/syntax/README.md

 Every few years, we've looked at replacing this package with [RSyntaxArea](https://github.com/bobbylight/RSyntaxTextArea), most recently with two attempts during the course of developing [Processing 4](https://github.com/processing/processing4/wiki/Processing-4), but probably dating back to the mid-2000s.

-The bottom line is that the time is better spent with starting from scratch with a different approach—a Language Server implementation and probably a lightweight (HTML/JS) GUI on top of it.
+The bottom line is that the time is better spent [pursuing a different approach](https://github.com/processing/processing4/blob/master/CONTRIBUTING.md#editor)—a Language Server implementation and probably a lightweight (HTML/JS) GUI on top of it.
 But so that I don't attempt this again, some reminders as to why it's not worth the effort:

 * At a minimum, replacing this text component would break all Modes, because of how they're invoked.
 That places significant burden on those authors, so making the switch means there must be major, demonstrable improvements.
 (The code being “cleaner” or “better” does not qualify, though other improvements might.)
 * The token coloring uses a completely different system, which would also need to be expanded across Modes.